 Best Beach House for Couples – Beach Nest with Terrace

 Travelling with your other half?
-This romantic beach home will give you the privacy you want without breaking the bank.
+This romantic beach home in Costa Rica will give you the privacy you want without breaking the bank.

 Take a hike along this peninsula, which juts out like a whale’s tail.
 It’s just a mile long, but the walk is a great opportunity to see flora and fauna without a guide, and there are several viewing platforms. [source: Stefan Neumann (Shutterstock)]